Is There a Berlin City Centre? The Answer May Surprise You

 This post may contain affiliate links, meaning I get a commission if you decide to purchase something through the links, at no additional cost to you.
 Read my Affiliate Disclosure.

-Where is Berlin City Centre?
+Where is the Berlin City Centre?
 A Traveller’s Perspective

-When you visit Germany’s capital city you will find not one, not two, but three distinct city centers, each offering a unique flavour of urban life.
+When you visit Germany’s capital city, you will find not one, not two, but three distinct city centers, each offering a unique vibe to its urban life.

 1. Ku’Damm (Kurfürstendamm)